oxigraph/oxigraph/bench/README.md

 ### Explore
 The [explore use case](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/ExploreUseCase/index.html) is composed of 11 queries that do simple data retrieval.

-Query 6 existed in previous versions of the benchmark as is now removed.
+Query 6 existed in previous versions of the benchmark but is now removed.

 ![explore use case results](bsbm.explore.svg)